uhray/boilerplate/doc/boilerplate.md

 Command: ```gulp prod```.
 This prod build is for starting the production server when testing the web application or before deploying the application to Heroku.
 It does 4 things:

  1. Performs a gulp install
- 2. Converts all SCSS files to CSS files
+ 2. Converts all SCSS files to CSS files & adds vendor-prefixes via [autoprefixer]
  3. Minifies all JavaScript files
- 4. Starts the production server, hosting the production web app
+ 4. Starts the production server (*server.js* in prod-mode), hosting the production web app

 #### Lint

 Command: ```gulp lint```.
 This lint build is for linting the application's codebase for possible errors.
-Right now, this only runs the JavaScript linter [jscs](https://www.npmjs.org/package/jscs) as detailed [here](#linting).
+Right now, this only runs the JavaScript linter [jscs](https://www.npmjs.org/package/jscs).
+See [Linting Docs](#linting) for more information.

 ## Heroku Deployment